afsc-gap-products/gapctd/README.md

-# GAP CTD Data Batch Processing
+# GAP CTD Data Processing

 *This package is in development.*

-Import, clean, and process CTD data collected during surveys conducted by the Groundfish Assessment Program at NOAA's Alaska Fisheries Science Center.
+Process CTD data collected during AFSC bottom trawl surveys using trawl-mounted CTDs.
 Current support for data collected using SBE19 and SBE19plus V2.

 The most recent version of this package was built for use with SBE Data Processing (Version 7.26.7).